andrewfavor95/polydiff/README.md

 ```

+## Testing that everything workd:
-3. Change directory to wherever you want to perform design, and run example inference script:
+Change directory to wherever you want to perform design, and run example inference script:
 ```Bash
 cd $DESIGN_DIR